mozilla/mozci-tools/README.md

-# test-management-tools
+# mozci-tools

-A set of commands to assist with migrations and other test related workflows in mozilla-central
+A suite of high-level commandline tools to assist with Firefox's CI.